In the developed world, having a church website is a given. Most of us instinctively know this.

 3. Church websites encourage engagement

-After someone has visited your church, your website is still home base.
+After someone has visited your church, your website is still a helpful resource.

-In fact, whether they’re first-time visitors or regular attenders, they will still turn to your website.
+In fact, whether they’re first-time visitors or regular attenders—even if they’re part of your church’s communication group—they may still turn to your website.

 - An announcement in the service catches their ear.
 “I’ll look into that on the church website.”